 These trails and lessons are only available as web pages.

-— An introduction to the Java platform's powerful
+An introduction to the Java platform's powerful networking

-— How to make custom APIs available to all applications
+How to make custom APIs available to all applications running on

-Exclusive Mode API — How to write applications
+Mode API — How to write applications that more fully

-An enhancement to the type system that supports operations on
+enhancement to the type system that supports operations on objects

-objects of various types while providing compile-time type
+of various types while providing compile-time type safety.
+Note

-safety.
-Note that this lesson is for advanced users.
-The Java Language trail contains a Generics lesson that is
+that this lesson is for advanced users.
+The Java Language trail contains a Generics lesson that is suitable for

-An introduction to designing software so that it can be easily
+introduction to designing software so that it can be easily adapted

 - JDBC Database Access —

-applications and a wide range of databases and a data sources.
+and a wide range of databases and data sources.

 - JMX— Java Management